fd-col/fd-col.github.io/_posts/2021-04-05-Weather-REST-API.md

 tags: [API]
 ---

-<p>L’applicazione presente nella repository è una REST API in grado di fornire informazioni meteorologiche precedentemente salvate in un dataset che contiene: dati storici, attuali e previsioni future (tutte relative ad un periodo prestabilito).</p>
+<p>The application in the repository is a REST API that can provide weather information previously saved in a dataset that contains: historical, current, and future forecast data (all related to a predetermined period).</p>
 <h3 id="dataset">Dataset</h3>
-<p>Il dataset, che contiene dati relativi alle città di Trieste, Ortona e Venezia, è costruito con due differenti modalità :</p>
+<p>The dataset, which contains data for the cities of Trieste, Ortona and Venice, is constructed with two different :</p>
 <ul>
-<li>dati-attuali &amp; dati-storici vengono già parsati come oggetti JSONArray tramite la rotta “/save” dell’app SpringBoot</li>
+<li>dati-attuali (current data) &amp; dati-storici (historical data) are already parsed as JSONArray objects via the route “/save” of SpringBoot app</li>
-<li>previsioni-future sono raccolte dalla rispettiva  API di OpenWeather così come sono, mediante una chiamata al client Postman ( e successivamente parsate tramite l’app SpringBoot )</li>
+<li>previsioni-future (futures forecast) are collected from the respective OpenWeather API as is, via a call to the Postman client (and subsequently parsed via the SpringBoot app)</li>
 </ul>
-<h3 id="previsioni-dal-01012021-al-10012021">Previsioni dal 01/01/2021 al 10/01/2021</h3>
+<h3 id="previsioni-dal-01012021-al-10012021">Forecast from 01/01/2021 to 10/01/2021</h3>
 <ul>
-<li>dati storici :	  01/01 - 05/01</li>
+<li>current data :	  01/01 - 05/01</li>
-<li>dati attuali :	  06/01 - 10/01</li>
+<li>historical data :	  06/01 - 10/01</li>
-<li>previsioni future : 06/01 - 10/01</li>
+<li>future forecast: 06/01 - 10/01</li>
 </ul>
-<h2 id="formato-dei-dati-restituiti">Formato dei dati restituiti</h2>
+<h2 id="formato-dei-dati-restituiti">Format of returned data</h2>
-Metadati relativi ai dati del dataset :
+Metadata related to the dataset data :
 <pre><code>{
 "date": "2021-01-06 12:00:00",
 "visibility": 7000.0,